forensic-security/cybereason/contribution.md

 - `nest_asyncio`

    Needed to _unasync_ some properties (like in `SystemMixin.version`) through nested loop events.
-This feature was initially rejected by GVM but [there is a chance that it will be implemented][2].
+This feature was initially rejected by GvR but [there is a chance that it will be implemented][2].
 Remove the dependency if this is the case.

 - `socksio`